-Danielle Barzoloski, is a licensed physical therapist and board certified professional ergonomist.
-She has over 15 years of experience in occupational health and injury prevention.
-Her clinical expertise is in work related musculoskeletal injuries and she has extensive in functional capacities evaluations, work hardening, pre-employment screens, and ergonomics.
+Danielle Barzoloski is a physical therapist and board certified professional ergonomist.
+She has over 20 years of experience in occupational health and injury prevention.
+Her clinical expertise is in work related musculoskeletal injuries and she has an extensive knowledge base in performing functional capacity evaluations, work hardening, pre-employment screens and ergonomic evaluations.

-Since 1998 she has worked for a large multi-campus medical center performing ergonomic evaluations, injury prevention services and assisting in the return to work process.
+Since 1998 she has worked for a large multi-campus medical center performing ergonomic evaluations, injuring prevention services and assisting in the return to work process.
+She currently manages the ergonomics programs for several medical centers, a physician network and an allied health university within this healthcare system.
 Her healthcare ergonomics experience has included patient handling, laboratory, pharmacy, dietary, environmental services, engineering as well as office ergonomics.